XOFJO/home-finder/README.md

 ## This project enables users to sign in and create listings for selling or renting items.

-Users have the option to sign in or sign up using their email or Google account.
-Once signed in, they gain the ability to create listings for selling or renting.
-Moreover, the address of their house or apartment will be automatically set on the map through the utilization of the Geocoding API.
-To store all user data, I implemented Firebase.
+I constructed this website using React and Firebase.
+Users have the flexibility to sign in or sign up using their email or Google account.
+Once authenticated, they are empowered to create listings for selling or renting.
+Additionally, the Geocoding API automatically sets the address of their house or apartment on the map.
+To store all data, Firebase was implemented.

 ## Overview